Sean R. Malone

 Member/Attorney at Law

-Sean Malone is a versatile advocate engaged in a very diverse practice.
+Sean R. Malone is a versatile advocate engaged in a very diverse practice.
 Effective for his clients before all three branches of government, Mr. Malone is renowned as a complex problem solver.
-In 2016, he successfully represented a variety of business entities before the Maryland General Assembly, was a member of the trial team that secured the full acquittal of a wrongly accused Baltimore City police officer, successfully negotiated five labor contracts in Howard County, tried an arbitration on behalf of Anne Arundel County and was a key negotiator on the Sagamore Development Company’s successful effort to obtain $535 million in tax increment financing from the City of Baltimore.
+In recent years, he successfully represented a variety of business entities before the Maryland General Assembly, was a member of the trial team that secured the full acquittal of a wrongly accused Baltimore City police officer at both the criminal and administrative levels (http://www.baltimoresun.com/news/maryland/crime/bs-md-ci-goodson-tuesday-20171107-story.html), successfully negotiated labor contracts in Howard, Harford, Anne Arundel Counties, Newark and Dover Delaware, tried an arbitration on behalf of Anne Arundel County, and was a key member of the negotiating team on the Sagamore Development Company’s successful effort to obtain $535 million in tax increment financing from the City of Baltimore.

 Since 2009, Mr. Malone has served as the chief labor negotiator for Howard County, where he has successfully negotiated contracts for all of the County’s bargaining units without impasse or resorting to mediation or arbitration.
-His extensive background in public sector labor negotiations enables the firm to serve a broad range of both public and private sector clients.
-Mr. Malone is currently retained by Anne Arundel, Howard and Harford Counties for labor matters.
-In 2015, Mr. Malone successfully arbitrated collective bargaining impasse on behalf of Anne Arundel County.
+Mr. Malone’s extensive background in public sector labor negotiations enables the firm to serve a broad range of both public and private sector clients.
+Mr. Malone is currently retained by Anne Arundel, Howard, and Harford Counties for labor matters.
+In 2015, Mr. Malone successfully tried a collective bargaining arbitration on behalf of Anne Arundel County and then in 2017 negotiated a directed verdict for Anne Arundel County.

-As a labor negotiator, Mr. Malone has negotiated over 100 public sector labor contracts, achieving over 98% of the agreements without the aid of mediation or arbitration.
+As a labor negotiator, Mr. Malone has negotiated over 150 public sector labor contracts, achieving over 98% of the agreements without the aid of mediation or arbitration.
 While primarily a management negotiator, he has represented police bargaining units in Maryland and Delaware.
-During the 2014 legislative session, combining his knowledge of the legislative process and his ability as a labor attorney, Mr. Malone negotiated amendments to a Baltimore County labor agreement which provided correctional officers enhanced due process protections and alleviated the need for legislation.
+During the 2014 Legislative Session, combining his knowledge of the legislative process and his ability as a labor attorney, Mr. Malone negotiated amendments to a Baltimore County labor agreement which provided correctional officers enhanced due process protections and alleviated the need for legislation.

 For more than three and a half years, and prior to his tenure as Labor Commissioner, Mr. Malone was a member of the command staff for the Baltimore Police Department, serving as the Department’s Chief Legal Counsel and Chief of Professional Standards.
 Mr. Malone provided legal advice to the Police Commissioner on employment, criminal and administrative law issues.
 He successfully litigated cases before administrative trial boards, the Baltimore Circuit Court, the Maryland Court of Special Appeals and the Court of Appeals during his tenure.